This article describes how to visualize your data by creating visualizations in Analytical Designer.

 Select which attribute label should be used to display the values (the Display as option)

-All insights display date in the following format: MM/DD/YYYY.
+All visualizations display the date in the following format: MM/DD/YYYY.
 You can change the format in your account settings.
-For details, see Change Date Format.
+For details, see the Change Date Format section.

 Add Filters to the Whole Visualization

-Drag and drop date and other attributes to the top bar to filter the whole insight.
+Drag and drop the date and other attributes to the top bar.

 Click the filter icon on the filter bar and enable filters in the dropdown menu.

-If you also add a date attribute to the visualization (the View by/Trend by/Attribute/Rows/Columns sections), the following applies:
+If you also add a date attribute to the visualization (in the View by/Trend by/Attribute/Rows/Columns sections), the following applies:

 - If you change the date dimension in the visualization, the dimension also changes in the date filter.